pyeventsourcing/eventsourcing-eventstoredb/README.md

-Please note: following the rebranding of EventStoreDB to KurrentDB, this package has been rebranded as [`eventsourcing-kurrentdb`](https://pypi.org/project/eventsourcing-kurrentdb).
+Please note: following the rebranding of EventStoreDB to KurrentDB, this package is the rebranding of [`eventsourcing-eventstoredb`](https://pypi.org/project/eventsourcing-eventstoredb).
 Please migrate your code to use the [`eventsourcing-kurrentdb`](https://pypi.org/project/eventsourcing-kurrentdb) package when you are ready.

 # Event Sourcing in Python with KurrentDB

-This is an extension package for the Python [eventsourcing](https://github.com/pyeventsourcing/eventsourcing) library that provides a persistence module for [EventStoreDB and KurrentDB](https://www.kurrent.io).
+This is an extension package for the Python [eventsourcing](https://github.com/pyeventsourcing/eventsourcing) library that provides a persistence module for [KurrentDB](https://www.kurrent.io).
-It uses the [kurrentdbclient](https://github.com/pyeventsourcing/kurrentdbclient) package to communicate with EventStoreDB and KurrentDB via the gRPC interface.
+It uses the [kurrentdbclient](https://github.com/pyeventsourcing/kurrentdbclient) package to communicate with KurrentDB via the gRPC interface.

 ## Installation

-Use pip to install the [stable distribution](https://pypi.org/project/eventsourcing-eventstoredb/) from the Python Package Index.
+Use pip to install the [stable distribution](https://pypi.org/project/eventsourcing-kurrentdb/) from the Python Package Index.

-    $ pip install eventsourcing-eventstoredb
+    $ pip install eventsourcing-kurrentdb

 Please note, it is recommended to install Python packages into a Python virtual environment.

 ## Getting started

 Define aggregates and applications in the usual way.
-Please note, "streams" in EventStoreDB and KurrentDB are constrained to start from position `0`, and this package expects the `originator_version` of the first event in an aggregate sequence to be `0`, so you must set `INITIAL_VERSION` on your aggregate classes to `0`.
+Please note, "streams" in KurrentDB are constrained to start from position `0`, and this package expects the `originator_version` of the first event in an aggregate sequence to be `0`, so you must set `INITIAL_VERSION` on your aggregate classes to `0`.